pranomostro/script/README.md

 ratox scripts:

+* burca BACKUPDIR: back up ratox communications in BACKUPDIR, encrypted and signed with pgp.
+Depends on gpg2.
 * dwfn: create a directory friends with symlinks to the friend directories named after the linked friends name
+* wrm: read messages for ratox to text_in and append them to text_out.
+Does not work atm because 9base rc segfaults on it.

 Requirements
 ------------